 1927 Charles Lindberg’s aircraft, “Spirit of St. Louis,” crosses the Atlantic Ocean with STELLITE® hard-surfaced engine valves.

-1929 A new casting foundry is built to manufacture product for the growing chemical processing, petrochemical, and pharmaceutical industries that use the newly introduced HASTELLOY® alloys.
+1929 A new casting foundry is built to manufacture products for the growing chemical processing, petrochemical, and pharmaceutical industries that use the newly introduced HASTELLOY® alloys.

 1931 HASTELLOY® C alloy, the first of the entire family of C alloys, is introduced for use in chemical plants, as well as aircraft engine components.